xiaoylu/leetcode_category/MonotonicQueue/Readme.md

         for i in range(N):
             for j in range(M):
-                # obtain the height
+                # obtain the height based on each row
                 if matrix[i][j] == '1':
                     dp[j] += 1
                 else:
                     dp[j] = 0

             s = []
-            for j in range(M + 1): # IMPORTANT: note that the last ZERO pop out all remaining heights if not s: s.append(j)
+            for j in range(M + 1): # IMPORTANT: note that the last ZERO should pop out all remaining heights if not s: s.append(j)
                 else:
                     while s and dp[s[-1]] >= dp[j]: